-According to a recent survey of the Yale University, people who are capable of lucid dreaming, which is a type of sleep when a person has a full awareness that he is dreaming and can control his dreams, are able to develop new skills with the help of their dreams!
+According to recent research at Yale University, people who are capable of lucid dreaming, which is a type of sleep when a person has full awareness and control while dreaming, are able to develop new skills!
+All it takes is a little help.

-The research resembled the movie “Inception“, in which a group of people during their sleep were able to release the subconscious and “plant” an idea in the mind of another person by entering in his dream.
+This research resembles portions of the movie Inception.
+In this film, a group of people was able to release the subconscious and “plant” an idea in the mind of another person by entering into his dream.

-The research team experimented with the idea of training lucid dreamers, guiding them to the things to dream.
+The research team experimented with the idea of training lucid dreamers, guiding them to enter a dream.
 In fact, lucid dreamers can control certain regions of the brain that allow them to learn while sleeping.

-In addition, the results showed that lucid dreamers are tempted to gamble, an activity which includes areas of the brain associated with decision making based on emotion and social interaction.
+In addition, the results showed that lucid dreamers are tempted to gamble.
+This is an activity which includes areas of the brain associated with decision making based on emotions and social interaction.

-The researchers believe that one day dreams may become a commonly accepted tool of learning and self-improvement.
+Researchers believe that one day, dreams may become a commonly accepted tool for learning and self-improvement.
 Instead of turning to friends for advice, maybe a dream will have the answers.